 To demonstrate that the SSAB heuristic can efficiently solve larger problem instances, we considered a benchmark that consists of 30 tasks and a 4×4 core arrangement of homogeneous processors.
 First, we attempted to use the MILP solver.
 As expected, no solution was returned, as the 3.58 GB RAM workstation on which CPLEX was executing ran out of memory.
-On the other hand, the SSAB heuristic was able to find a solution using no more than 50 binary search iterations within 9 seconds.
+The SSAB heuristic found a solution using at most 50 binary search iterations.

-On a final note, our thermal model is a discretized Fourier heat flow model and while it is not exactly the same model used in HotSpot, the experiments in this section showed that on average, the peak temperatures from the two models differed by less than $< 5 \,^{\circ}$ C. This indirectly served as a validation of our thermal model.
+We used a discretized Fourier heat flow model in the SSAB heuristic.
+It differs from that in HotSpot.
+However, the experiments in this section show that the peak temperatures from the two models differed by less than 5 °C on average.
+This indirectly served as a validation of our thermal model.

-VII.D.
-Performance of Transient Analysis Based Heuristic
+D. Performance of Transient Analysis Based Heuristic

-We now assess the performance of the TAB heuristic (Section V) using the same set of benchmarks as in Section VII-A. The TAB heuristic calls HotSpot to determine transient temperatures.
+We now assess the performance of the TAB heuristic described in Section V using the benchmarks from Section VII-A. The TAB heuristic calls HotSpot to determine transient temperatures.
 Since the original task execution times for the E3S benchmarks tend to be short, dynamic thermal effects can be significant.
-We compare the peak temperatures obtained by the MILP solver and the TAB heuristic, as shown in Figure 7.
-When compared to the results from the MILP solver, the TAB heuristic reduces the peak temperature by up to $0.67 \,^{\circ}$ C and $0.06 \,^{\circ}$ C on average.
+We compare the peak temperatures obtained by the MILP solver and the TAB heuristic, as shown in Figure 6.
+When compared to the results from the MILP solver, the TAB heuristic reduces the peak temperature by up to 0.67 °C and 0.06 °C on average.
 This is because transient analysis can more accurately predict temperatures when performing assignment and scheduling.

 The TAB heuristic also improves the task finish times.
 Let the speedup be the ratio of the finish time of the last task in the MILP schedule to that in the TAB schedule.
-The maximum, minimum, and average speedups are $78.13 \times$, $1.21 \times$, and $9.02 \times$, respectively.
+The maximum, minimum, and average speedups are $78.13\times$, $1.21\times$, and $9.02\times$, respectively.
 Such a significant speedup results from the TAB heuristic being much less pessimistic in estimating temperatures and hence scheduling more tasks in parallel.
 However, the SSAB heuristic is more efficient than the TAB heuristic.
 Specifically, the SSAB heuristic is about $175 \times$ faster than the TAB heuristic on average for benchmarks with short task execution times; this difference further increases for benchmarks with longer task execution times.